Netflix or Hulu: Which Fyre Festival documentary you should watch

 Those of us not stranded in the Bahamas got to watch a lot of obnoxious influencer types face the cold hard reality of portable toilets and sad cheese sandwiches.

-Now, Netflix and Hulu have competing documentaries chronicling organizer Billy McFarland's wunderkind scammer skills and just how, exactly, he and his associates managed to separate so many people from their money on the basis of a slick marketing campaign.
+Now, Netflix and Hulu have competing documentaries (Fyre and Fyre Fraud, respectively) chronicling organizer Billy McFarland's wunderkind scammer skills and just how, exactly, he and his associates managed to separate so many people from their money on the basis of a slick marketing campaign.

 But here's the thing: While the Fyre Festival disaster is fun to watch, maybe you don't want to watch two documentaries about it.
 (Or maybe you do.
 I don't know you.)